Handlers and Filters

 and all the additional information such as block number, contract reference, etc.

-For some handler type you can pass a filter to significantly speed up your data processing.
+For some handler types, you can pass a filter to significantly speed up your data processing.

 EVM